 Billboard

-You can set your billboard sprite to anything you like.
-It’s purely an aid to identify the Measurement Tool even if it’s partially obscured.
-If you’re feeling particularly artistic you can even create your own!
+You can set your billboard sprite to anything you like, as it’s purely an aid to identify the Measurement Tool even if it’s partially obscured.
+If you’re feeling particularly artistic you might consider creating your own.

 Spline